hpurmann/hpurmann.github.io/_posts/2016-06-16-beyond-limits.md

 ![Fotomarathon 05](/assets/fotomarathon/marathon-05.jpg)

-We took the car to get to Kreuzberg since it sounded like a good fit for the next topics.
+We took the car to get to Kreuzberg since it sounded like a good fit for the next themes.
 We noticed that we were somewhat behind.
 Catching up before arriving at the 7pm station was important to us, knowing that it will be pretty dark past 9:30pm.

 When faced with these time limits, two cranes having the same angle was enough for me to be considered good neighbourship.